Emma Wu: 2016–present: Musical comeback

 On 7 March 2016, Wu signed with CJ E&M and returned to the music scene.
 In preparation for her Korean debut, she underwent a rigorous 3-month training that included vocal, choreography and Korean lessons.
 On 26 September, Wu released her first official music video, Sugar Rush, and on 7 October, she launched her first self-titled EP, GEMMA.
 Introducing the extended play, Wu stated that GEMMA represented a new identity.
 "G" was derived from her nickname, Ghost (鬼鬼), while Emma is her proclaimed English name.

 In June 2017, Wu parted ways with CJ E&M, and established her personal agency Gemma Wu Studio.
 In October of the same year, she released the single "Knock Knock Knock" after investing NT$8 million in production works herself.

 In August 2019, Wu joined Avex Taiwan and released the single "Love Me Love Me" in celebration of her thirtieth birthday.
 On 22 September 2020, she released her first studio album GX to commemorate her 15th debut anniversary.

+Personal life

+On January 10, 2025, Wu announced that she has given birth to a daughter but later clarified that she is not married and did not reveal the identity of the baby's father.